 Once I was stronger I gradually increased my walking time and speed, and then added in resistance work as well.
 We focused on building strength in my legs and core, to help stop the blood pooling symptom that I have (and is common for those living with PoTS).
 Now, on a (very) good day, I can go for a run!
 I truly can't believe that I can do that now.
 It seemed like a complete impossibility several years ago.
 I actually got really emotional the first time I ran for five minutes without stopping.
-Have a read of my running with chronic illness post if you are interested!
+Have a read of my running with vestibular migraine post if you are interested!

 Increasing water intake

 Increasing water intake is recommended for many with PoTS / dysautonomia.
 As Dysautonomia International describe, one of the 'most common treatments for POTS include[s] increasing fluid intake to 2-3 liters per day'.

 I find it a bit of a challenge at times, but it does help symptoms a great deal and I can find I get more dizzy if I don't drink enough.
 So I always have a big bottle of water with me, wherever I am.

 Increasing salt intake